MesterMan03/Bedlessbot-API/README.md

 4. **Configure the secret**:

-You need to create a `secret` file of arbitrary data which the clients will have to provide in the Authorization header in hex format.
+You need to create a `secret` file of arbitrary data represented as hex which the clients will have to provide in the Authorization header.
 You can use the following command to generate a random secret:

 ```bash
 python -c "import secrets; print(secrets.token_hex(64))"